 Roasted Brussels Sprouts and Cinnamon Butternut Squash with Pecans and Cranberries

-- 3 cups Brussels sprouts, end trimmed, yellow leaves removed, and cut in half lengthwise
+- 3 cups fresh brussels sprouts, end trimmed, yellow leaves removed, and cut in half lengthwise

 - ¼ teaspoon salt